 - 1/4 cup confectioners' sugar

-- In a large saucepan, combine the sugar, cornstarch and salt.
-Stir in milk until smooth.
+- For custard, in a large heavy saucepan, mix sugar, cornstarch and salt; stir in milk until smooth.
 Cook and stir over medium-high heat until thickened and bubbly.
-Reduce heat; cook and stir 2 minutes longer.
+Reduce heat to low; cook and stir 2 minutes.
+Remove from heat.

-- Remove from the heat.
-Stir a small amount of hot mixture into egg yolks; return all to the pan, stirring constantly.
-Bring to a gentle boil; cook and stir 2 minutes longer.
-Remove from the heat; stir in white chocolate and vanilla.
-Cool to room temperature without stirring.
+- In a small bowl, whisk a small amount of hot mixture into egg yolks; return all to pan, whisking constantly.
+Bring to a gentle boil; cook and stir 2 minutes.
+Remove from heat; stir in white chocolate and vanilla.
+Press plastic wrap onto surface of custard; cool to room temperature.

 - In a small bowl, whisk cranberry sauce and raspberry liqueur until smooth.

-- In a large bowl, beat cream until it begins to thicken.
+- To serve, beat cream until it begins to thicken.
 Add confectioners' sugar and vanilla; beat until stiff peaks form.
-Pipe over top.
-Yield: 14 servings (3/4 cup each).
+Pipe or spoon over top.